henryjosephson/henryjosephson.com/content/writing/college-advice.md

 [^30]: Lots of this post was voice memos before Claude helped me clean it up, for example.
 [^31]: Hyde Park's best one is [Powell's](https://powellschicago.com/).
 [^32]: I'm working on another blogpost about this, eventually.
 [^33]: A great way to get reps is by engaging with journal articles — try sorting by 'most downloaded' on platforms like [PhilPapers](https://philpapers.org/), [SSRN](https://www.ssrn.com/index.cfm/en/), [JSTOR](https://www.jstor.org/), [NBER](https://www.nber.org/), or [ArXiv](https://arxiv.org/).
-Don't hesitate to use AI tools like Claude to help explain complex paragraphs you encounter along the way.
+Use AI tools like Claude to help explain complex paragraphs you encounter along the way.
 [^34]: Use whatever works best for you: a dedicated app like [Jotlog](https://www.jotlog.app/), your phone's built-in notes app, or just a small notebook and pen you carry around.
 [^35]: You'll also make gym friends who you'll talk to every day and not fully know their names.